abbaskhaled/MP-Python-Flights/README.md

 2. Define a list of two `Passenger` objects.
 3. Create a list of two `Captain` objects.
 4. Print the following options to the airline user.
+It doesn't need to be a list, just regular prints.

     ```shell
     Welcome to CODED Airline.